Merle Haggard: Collaborations

 Haggard collaborated with many other artists over the course of his career.
 In the early 1960s, Haggard recorded duets with Bonnie Owens, who later became his wife, for Tally Records, scoring a minor hit with "Just Between the Two of Us".
-As part of the deal that got Haggard signed to Capitol, producer Ken Nelson obtained the rights to Haggard's Tally sides, including the duets with Owens, resulting in the release of Haggard's first duet album with Owens and The Strangers in 1966, also entitled Just Between the Two of Us.
+As part of the deal that got Haggard signed to Capitol, producer Ken Nelson obtained the rights to Haggard's Tally sides, including the duets with Owens, resulting in the release of Haggard's first duet album with Owens and the Strangers in 1966, also entitled Just Between the Two of Us.
 The album reached number four on the country charts, and Haggard and Owens recorded a number of additional duets before their divorce in 1978.
 Haggard went on to record duets with George Jones, Willie Nelson, and Clint Eastwood, among others.

 In 1970, Haggard released A Tribute to the Best Damn Fiddle Player in the World (or, My Salute to Bob Wills), rounding up six of the remaining members of the Texas Playboys to record the tribute: Johnnie Lee Wills, Eldon Shamblin, Tiny Moore, Joe Holley, Johnny Gimble, and Alex Brashear.
-Merle's band, The Strangers, were also present during the recording, but Wills suffered a massive stroke after the first day of recording.
-Merle arrived on the second day, devastated that he would not get to record with him, but the album helped return Wills to public consciousness, and set off a Western swing revival.
+Haggard's band, the Strangers, were also present during the recording, but Wills suffered a massive stroke after the first day of recording.
+Haggard arrived on the second day, devastated that he would not get to record with him, but the album helped return Wills to public consciousness, and set off a Western swing revival.
 Haggard did other tribute albums to Bob Wills over the next 40 years.
 In 1973 he appeared on For the Last Time: Bob Wills and His Texas Playboys.
-In 1994, Haggard collaborated with Asleep at the Wheel and many other artists influenced by the music of Bob Wills on an album entitled A Tribute To The Music of Bob Wills and the Texas Playboys.
+In 1994, Haggard collaborated with Asleep at the Wheel and many other artists influenced by the music of Bob Wills on an album titled A Tribute to the Music of Bob Wills and the Texas Playboys.
 A Tribute was re-released on CD on the Koch label in 1995.